axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

  <p style="text-align: justify; ">Common goods, like a park, would have an infinite value and so no big can possibly top it.
 The particular community can retire a common good and open it to bids.
 The mechanism for doing so is up to community politics, and generally it may look like this,
  </p>
  <p style="font-family: courier new; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px;  "><img src="/assets/img/en-all-politics.svg" alt="Three circles: the left-most is labeled LAND OPEN FOR BIDS.
 There is an arrow coming out of it labeled COMMUNITY POLITICS that goes into a bigger circle labeled COMMON GOOD.
 There is an arrow coming out of it labeled COMMUNITY POLITICS that goes to a smaller circle labeled LAND OPEN FOR BIDS." title="Common Goods and Politics">
  <p style="text-align: justify; ">A community may denominate not enough or a whole lot of land in the “common good” category.
 The community will literally prosper or not by those kinds of decisions.
-The RADICAL model decentralizing principle gives the people most immediately affected a strong voice in the process.
+The <span style="font-size: smaller; ">RADICAL</span> model decentralizing principle gives the people most immediately affected a strong voice in the process.
  </p>
  <h3>Hyper-local Community</h3>
  <p style="text-align: justify; ">The community that is literally adjacent to the land in question.
 This includes communities that are physically close and those which are logically close.